ioccc-src/mkiocccentry/jparse/json_util_README.md

 { "bar" : 42 }
 ```

-We recommend that when printing with `-t json`, the resulting JSON
+We recommend that when printing with `-p json`, the resulting JSON
 be formatted to fit in a single line with spaces between the JSON
 syntax tokens.